brentlabs/Custom_Lab_Oven_Characterization/index.md

 Being a custom-built tool rather than a commercial product, it is important to [characterize](#characterization) it's performance.
 This website will serve as reference.

 ## The Build
 Our build was very similar to the one depicted at [Whizoo.com](https://www.whizoo.com/reflowoven) where they have shown the steps in much greater detail.
-Ours are shown to show the quality of work.
+Ours documentation is to show the quality of work, and that the steps of the guide were followed accurately to produce a quality product.

 ### 1. Sealing
 The outer case was removed and the interior and exterior cracks were sealed using a silicone sealant rated for °C. The elements themselves were quite loose, so the sealant fixed them in-place.
 This is one of several steps to mitigate heat loss from the interior of the oven.